 Tip #8: Get.
 Rid.
 Of.
 Stuff.

 As you can see, I didn’t photograph everything.
 Want to know how I store any specific practical life items not seen here?
-Leave a comment and I’ll try to put together another post with the most requested solutions.
-Better yet, let us know what great solutions you have come up with and PLEASE leave us a link if you’ve written a blog post about it!
+Leave a comment in the Trillium Montessori Educators Facebook Group and I’ll try to put together another post with the most requested solutions.
+Better yet, let us know what great solutions you have come up with!